 In this video, we'll explore how this motif literary device gets visualized and then we'll break down each form that this visual repetition takes.

 To begin our exploration of the visual motifs of Americana, let’s look at the main villain in The Silence of the Lambs, Buffalo Bill.

 Buffalo Bill Cody was an American symbol of heroism, freedom, masculinity, and strength in the American West.

-Demme very consciously brought the motif to the forefront of his storytelling in many different scenes throughout the film.
+Demme very consciously brought Americana to the forefront of his storytelling in many different scenes throughout the film.

 Lecter also mounts a victim spread-winged like an eagle on the side of his cage, all of which is surrounded with red, white, and blue bunting.

-When Starling investigates Mofet’s storage unit, we also see a big American flag draped over the car where she discovers the severed head.
+When Starling investigates the storage unit, we also see a big American flag draped over the car where she discovers the severed head.

-There is an American flag also draped on Buffalo Bill’s wall of terror.
+There is also an American flag also draped on Buffalo Bill’s wall of terror.

 How to build motifs in your film

-There are a few basic steps you should take that can lead to masterful execution of motif in your next project.
+There are a few basic steps you should take that can lead to masterful execution in your next project.